pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_auth_login.md

+---
+# metadata #
-## pachctl auth login
+title:  pachctl auth login

-Log in to Pachyderm
+description: "Login to Pachyderm.
+Any resources that have been restricted to the account you have with your ID provider (e.g. GitHub, Okta) account will subsequently be accessible."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis